 A qualifying incident must have taken place at a public K-12 educational institution, any school-related or school-sponsored program or activity, riding on the school bus or waiting at the school bus stop.
 Qualifying incidents include battery; harassment; hazing; bullying; kidnapping; physical attack; robbery; sexual offenses, harassment, assault or battery; threat or intimidation; or fighting at school as defined by the Florida Department of Education in accordance with s.
 1006.09(6).

-Beginning in the 2018-19 school year, once a parent or child submits a report of an incident, the school principal, or his/her designee, will provide a copy of the report to the parent and investigate the incident.
-Once the investigation is complete, or within 15 days after the incident was reported, whichever occurs first, the principal, or his/her designee, will notify the parent about the Hope Scholarship Program, and provide the documentation required for Step Up For Students to determine scholarship eligibility.
+Beginning in the 2018-19 school year, once a student submits a report of an incident that occurred on or after August 1, 2018, the school principal, or his/her designee, will investigate the incident.
+Once the investigation is complete, or within 15 days after the incident was reported, whichever occurs first, the principal, or his/her designee, must notify the parent about the Hope Scholarship Program, and provide the parent with the completed Hope Scholarship Notification Form (Form IEPC-HS1), which is required for Step Up For Students to determine scholarship eligibility.

 The Hope Scholarship Program is not based on financial need.
 Families may choose between transferring to another public school within the school district, financial assistance toward private school tuition and fees, or transportation costs to attend a public school in another district.

 Both the private school scholarship and the transportation scholarship have the same eligibility requirements.

 Applications, including all supporting documents, are processed in the order they are received and scholarships are awarded pending funding availability.
 Scholarship funding can be transferred to other eligible schools if the student moves within the state, or simply wants to attend a different participating private school.

 The student may keep the scholarship – depending on available funding and notification of renewal – until the student returns to public school or graduates from high school, whichever occurs first.